CaganDerbent/Discord-Music-Bot/README.md

 A Discord music bot that plays MP3 files from Spotify and YouTube.

 # Documentation
-All the necessary information can be found at the link below. https://discord.js.org/
+All the necessary information can be found at the link: https://discord.js.org/

 # Footage